What is Rooted?

 Who are our adult leaders?

-Seed Crew members are supervised and led by trained youth development professionals.
-Adult leaders perform the role of educator, mentor, and supervisor to all Seed Crew members during the 7 weeks (and beyond!) of the program.
+Garden Crew members are supervised and led by trained youth development professionals.
+Adult leaders perform the role of educator, mentor, and supervisor to all Garden Crew members during the 7 weeks (and beyond!) of the program.
 Youth will also work closely with our Sustainable Agriculture and Culinary teams.

 Do I have to bring my own lunch?